-(b) To set up working policy for the Gaming Operation;

-- (3) The chief financial officer or other Person who has financial management responsibility; or - (4) Any other Person so designated by the Tribe. - (UU) "Principal" means with respect to any Person: - (1) Each of its officers and directors; - (2) Each of its principal management employees, including any chief executive officer, chief financial officer, chief operating officer or general manager; - (3) Each of its owners or partners, if an unincorporated business; - (4) Each of its shareholders who own more than 10% of the shares of the corporation, if a corporation; - (5) Each Person other than a banking institution who has provided financing for the entity constituting more than 10% of the total financing of the entity and - (6) Each of the beneficiaries, or trustees of a trust - (VV) "Publicly traded corporation" means any corporation or other legal entity except a natural person which has one or more classes of securities registered pursuant to section 12 of the Securities Exchange Act of 1934, as amended (15 U.S.C. § 781), or is an issuer subject to section 15(d) of the Securities Exchange Act of 1934, as amended (15 U.S.C. § 780).

-- (WW) "Regulation" means a rule, standard, directive or statement of general applicability which effectuates the provisions and policy of the Act, Compact, this Ordinance or the policy of the Tribe. - (XX) "Reservation" or "Tribal lands" means Pascua Yaqui Tribe Indian Lands as defined by 25 U.S.C. § 2703(4)(A) and (B). - (YY) "Respondent" means any Licensee or Applicant that has been subject to an adverse licensing action. - (ZZ) "Slot Machine" means and includes a Gaming Device as that term is defined in Section 2(1) of the Compact and Paragraph (U) of this Section. - (AAA) "State" means the State of Arizona, its authorized officials, agents, and representatives. - (BBB) "State Certification" means the process utilized by the State Gaming Agency to ensure that all Persons required to be certified are qualified to hold such certification in accordance with the provisions of the Compact. - (CCC) "State Gaming Agency" means the agency of the State which the Governor may from time to time designate by written notice to the Tribe as the single State agency which shall act on behalf of the State under the Compact. - (DDD) "Statistical drop" means the dollar amount of cash wagered by a patron that is placed in the drop box plus the dollar amount of chips or tokens purchased at a table by a patron with currency. - (EEE) "Statistical win" means the dollar amount won by the Licensee through table play. - (FFF) "Subsidiary" means a corporation, all or any part of whose outstanding voting securities are owned, subject to a power or right of control, or held with power to vote by a publicly traded corporation or other holding company. - (GGG) "Tribal Gaming Office" means the department, agency, or commission designated by action of the Tribal Council as the Tribal entity which shall exercise the civil regulatory authority of the Tribe over Gaming Activities within the Tribe. - (HHH) "Tribal law enforcement agency" means the police force of the Tribe established and maintained by the Tribe pursuant to the Tribe's powers of self-government to carry out law enforcement within the Tribal Lands. - (III) "Tribe" means the Pascua Yaqui Tribe, and its authorized officials, agents and representatives. - (JJJ) "Video Lottery Terminal" means an on-line computer or data-processing terminal capable of providing a source of both input and a video display output for the computer system to which it is connected, in which a player is playing a game against an algorithm so that the player is playing directly against the terminal or computer system for the determination of the outcome of the game and is rewarded or penalized based on the outcome, and which dispenses winnings in any form including a receipt or ticket which can be redeemed for the player's winnings.
+- (a) To hire and fire employees; or - (b) To set up working policy for the gaming operation. - (3) The chief financial officer or other person who has financial management responsibility; or - (4) Any other person so designated by the Tribe. - (OO) "Principal" means with respect to any Person: - (1) Each of its officers and directors; - (2) Each of its principal management employees, including any chief executive officer, chief financial officer, chief operating officer or general manager; - (3) Each of its owners or partners, if an unincorporated business; - (4) Each of its shareholders who own more than 10% of the shares of the corporation, if a corporation; - (5) Each person other than a banking institution who has provided financing for the entity constituting more than 10% of the total financing of the entity, and - (6) Each of the beneficiaries, or trustees of a trust - (PP) "Publicly traded corporation" means any corporation or other legal entity except a natural person which has one or more classes of securities registered pursuant to section 12 of the Securities Exchange Act of 1934, as amended (15 U.S.C. § 781), or is an issuer subject to section 15(d) of the Securities Exchange Act of 1934, as amended (15 U.S.C. § 780). - (QQ) "Regulation" means a rule, standard, directive or statement of general applicability which effectuates the provisions and policy of the Act, Compact, this Ordinance or the policy of the Tribe. - (RR) "Reservation" or "Tribal lands" means Pascua Yaqui Tribe Indian lands as defined by 25 U.S.C. § 2703 (4) (A) and (B), subject to the provisions of 25 U.S.C. § 2719. - (SS) "Respondent" means any licensee or applicant that has been subject to an adverse licensing action. - (TT) "Slot machine" means and includes Gaming Device as that term is defined in Section 2(l) of the Compact and Paragraph (R) of this Section. - (UU) "State" means the State of Arizona, its authorized officials, agents, and representatives. - (VV) "State Gaming Agency" means the agency of the State which the Governor may from time to time designate by written notice to the Tribe as the single state agency which shall act on behalf of the State under the Compact. - (WW) "Statistical drop" means the dollar amount of cash wagered by a patron that is placed in the drop box plus the dollar amount of chips or tokens purchased at a table by a patron with currency. - (XX) "Statistical win" means the dollar amount won by the licensee through table play. - (YY) "Subsidiary" means a corporation, all or any part of whose outstanding voting securities are owned, subject to a power or right of control, or held with power to vote by a publicly traded corporation or other holding company.

+- (ZZ) "Token" means a metal representative of value, redeemable for cash, and issued and sold by the Gaming Enterprise Division for use in slot machines or for use in slot machines and at table games or counter games at the Gaming Facility. - (AAA) "Tribal Gaming Office" means the department, agency, or commission designated by action of the Tribal Council as the Tribal entity which shall exercise the civil regulatory authority of the Tribe over Gaming Activities within the Tribe. - (BBB) "Tribal law enforcement agency" means the police force of the Tribe established and maintained by the Tribe pursuant to the Tribe's powers of self-government to carry out law enforcement within the Tribal Lands.